zulip/zulip-mobile/docs/architecture/react.md

 `shouldComponentUpdate` that always returns `false`, so even when `props` change quite materially (e.g., a new Zulip message arrives which should be displayed) we don't have React re-render the component.
-(See the note on the current Context API, above, for a known case where our `shouldComponentUpdate` is ignored.)
+(See the note on the current Context API, above, for a known case where `shouldComponentUpdate` can be ignored.)

 The specifics of why not, and what we do instead, deserve an architecture doc of their own.
 In brief: `render` returns a single React element, a